The Gutsy Frog: Characters

 Hiroshi's girlfriend.
-She is the daughter of a rather wealthy family, yet is a strong minded girl who will stand up for herself and participate in pranks despite being kind-hearted.
+She is the daughter of a rather wealthy family, yet is a strong-minded girl who will stand up for herself and participate in pranks despite being kind-hearted.
 She initially pretends to dislike Hiroshi, but harbours feelings for him since their first encounter, as she wants Hiroshi to propose to her on their first date.
 Becomes friends with him after he meets Pyonkichi, whom she believes is a cute shirt design.
 She gets good grades in school, and her hobbies include ice skating.
-Kyoko does not always respond to Hiroshi's advances, especially in the public, and is often linked with other boys.
-But at the end of the day it's a two way-street, as she is seen getting immensely jealous when Hiroshi is seen with other girls; and there is a mutual understanding with Hiroshi about them dating.
+Kyoko does not always respond to Hiroshi's advances, especially in public, and is often linked with other boys.
+However, she is seen getting jealous when Hiroshi is seen with other girls; and there is a mutual understanding with Hiroshi about them dating.
 She spends most of her time with Hiroshi, and is married to him in the Solmac advertisement series produced by the original animators.